Lookfar-Backstrap/backstrap/README.md

   ]
 }
 ```
-With that, we have defined the method including it's arguments.
-The system will now recognize GET /newArea/newController/newMethod/1.0.0 as a valid endpoint and will check for the existence of the required argument `id` as well as it's type to make sure it matches the definition.
+With that, we have defined the method including its arguments.
+The system will now recognize GET /newArea/newController/newMethod/1.0.0 as a valid endpoint and will check for the existence of the required argument `id` as well as its type to make sure it matches the definition.

 __NOTE__: The "isUserCreated" flag will be true for all endpoints defined in `Endpoints.json`.